Having more fun than a human being should be allowed to have Rush Limbaugh doing play-by-play today.

 The cost issue is legitimate.

-We're going to address that.
+We're going to address it.

 Only in the exchange.

-All right, so Biden's in there trying to help Obama fight cantor, and Obama shuts him up.
+All right, so Biden's in there trying to help Obama fight Cantor, and Obama shuts him up.

-And Obama's reduced to calling the very subject matter for this summit a prop, and that is the legislation.
+And Obama's reduced to calling the very subject matter for this summit a prop.

 Think about what's absolutely important here.